In our everyday life we continuously deal with the external world and the people in it.

 We all have been, at some point or another, the moaning friend or imposing colleague.

-But once we see how problems and people are not the same, we also start to realise we are actually OK no matter our problems.
+But once we see how problems and people are not the same, we also start to realize we are actually OK no matter our problems.

 You are okay, and you are surrounded by a mess.You are not the mess.
 (Jim Self)